cloudrainstar/bionemo-framework/docs/docs/models/example_model_tutorial.md

 print(finetune_dir)
 ```

 Next, we can change run the model on the test data.
 In a seperate file, copy or import the relevant imports, classes.
 Swap out the trainer, lightning module and data module from the previous file.
+Set the checkpoint in the config to be the finetune directory obtained when running the last file.
 Then, the results are obtained by running predict on the trainer.

 ```python